 Find out more about paying for your teacher training on the Get Into Teaching website (https://getintoteaching.education.gov.uk/)

-Forest Way Teaching School Alliance is based in the North West Leicestershire area and our accredited providers are University of Derby, University of Leicester and Loughborough University.
-We are now in our tenth year of delivering both Primary and Secondary School Direct PGCE.
+Forest Way Alliance is based in the North West Leicestershire area and our accredited providers are University of Derby, University of Leicester and Loughborough University.
+We have over ten years experience of delivering both Primary and Secondary School Direct PGCE.

 Your placement will be at one of our Alliance schools.
 With 40+ primary, 5 secondary and 5 special schools, there is a huge array of expertise on hand which gives trainees a great breadth of opportunity.

-Our Alliance is progressive and proactive with a major focus on career development – from Initial Teacher Training, NQT Induction and training, right though to headship.
+Our Alliance is progressive and proactive with a major focus on career development – from Initial Teacher Training right though to headship.

 Training with disabilities and other needs